void-linux/void-docs/src/installation/guides/fde.md

 ...
 ```

 UEFI systems will have a slightly different package selection.
-The installation
+On some devices the EFI firmware is 32 bits: install grub-i386-efi instead
+To confirm EFI firmware architecture: cat /sys/firmware/efi/fw_platform_size
-command for a UEFI system will be as follows.
+The installation command for a UEFI system will be as follows.

 ```
 # xbps-install -Sy -R https://alpha.de.repo.voidlinux.org/current -r /mnt base-system cryptsetup grub-x86_64-efi lvm2